Facebook iconHow To Integrate Firebase with Flutter in 7 Simple Steps?

 Error: 'No Firebase App '[DEFAULT]' Has Been Created'

-This typically occurs if Firebase isn't initialised correctly.
+This typically occurs when Firebase initialisation is skipped or runs after the app starts rendering widgets.
 Ensure you've added await Firebase.initializeApp() in your main.dart.

 Error: Missing Configuration File